List of Rush instrumentals: Limbo

 From the Test for Echo album.
 "Limbo" features vocals by Lee; however, he does not sing any lyrics.
 The song includes spoken samples from Bobby "Boris" Pickett's novelty song "Monster Mash."
+The song was only performed live on the Test for Echo Tour.

 The Main Monkey Business, Hope, and Malignant Narcissism

-Rush's album Snakes & Arrows is the only Rush album to feature multiple instrumental tracks: "The Main Monkey Business", "Hope", and "Malignant Narcissism".
-"The Main Monkey Business" is just over six minutes long.
-As with "Limbo" and "2112 Overture", Lee's voice is briefly heard, but no words are sung.
+The studio album Snakes & Arrows is the only one to feature multiple instrumental tracks: "The Main Monkey Business", "Hope", and "Malignant Narcissism".
+"The Main Monkey Business" clocks in at 6 minutes and 1 second, making it Rush's second longest instrumental, the longest being "La Villa Strangiato".
+Drummer Neil Peart remarked that it took him three days to learn the song.
 The other two songs, "Hope" and "Malignant Narcissism", are two of the shortest songs ever recorded by Rush, both being just over two minutes long.
 "Hope" is a solo guitar piece written by Lifeson.
 "Malignant Narcissism" features Lee playing a fretless bass and Peart on a four-piece drum kit.
 "Malignant Narcissism" contains a spoken sample, "Usually a case of malignant narcissism brought on during childhood," from the movie Team America: World Police.
 "Malignant Narcissism" became the fifth Rush instrumental to be nominated for a Grammy under the category of Best Rock Instrumental Performance, in 2008, losing to Bruce Springsteen's "Once Upon A Time In The West".
 A live recording of "Hope" from the album Songs for Tibet: The Art of Peace became the sixth Rush instrumental to be nominated for a Grammy under the category of Best Rock Instrumental Performance in 2009.
 It lost to Zappa Plays Zappa's "Peaches en Regalia".

 Live performances and recordings

 Broon's Bane

 Found on the Exit...
 Stage Left live album, "Broon's Bane" is a short classical guitar piece written and performed by Lifeson as an extended intro to "The Trees".
 The song is named after Terry Brown, nicknamed "Broon" by the band, who produced Exit...
 Stage Left and 10 other Rush albums.
 (On the same album, Lee refers to Brown as "T.C.
-Broonsie" when introducing "Jacob's Ladder.")
-It was not featured on any other Live or Studio album until the Release of the 40th Anniversary Edition of Moving Pictures.
-The song repeats and builds upon the same three-beat line, coming to a climax about one minute into the piece before segueing into "The Trees."
+Broonsie" when introducing "Jacob's Ladder.").
+Although in a different key than "The Trees", it closes on a D minor chord which immediately brightens with the start of "The Trees" and its opening D major chord.